Facial-Sensing Tech for the Projected $3 Trillion XR Market

 Get Investor Exclusive Benefits

-Emteq’s patented optical flow sensors fit into any smart eyewear and measure subtle facial muscle movements with extreme precision, unlocking insight into diet, emotion, and behavior.
+Emteq’s patented optical flow sensors fit into any smart eyewear and measure subtle facial muscle movements with extreme precision, unlocking insight into diet, emotion, behavior and activity.

 Early Investor Share Bonus